DroidsOnRoids/jspoon/README.md

 ### Other libraries/inspirations
 * [jsoup][jsoup] - all HTML parsing in Jspoon is made by this library
 * [webGrude][webGrude] - when I had an idea I found this library.
-It was the biggest inspiration and I used some code from it
+It was the biggest inspiration and I used some ideas from it
 * [Moshi][Moshi] - I wanted to make Jspoon work with HTML the same way as Moshi works with JSON.
 I adapted caching mechanism (fields and adapters) from it.
 * [jsoup-annotations][jsoup-annotations] - similar to Jspoon